apache/spark-website/developer-tools.md

 -
 - minikube version v0.34.1 (or greater, but backwards-compatibility between versions is spotty)
 - You must use a VM driver!
 Running minikube with the `--vm-driver=none` option requires that the user launching minikube/k8s have root access.
 Our Jenkins workers use the [kvm2](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver) drivers.
 More details [here](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md).
-- kubernetes version v1.13.3 (can be specific by executing `minikube config set kubernetes-version v1.13.3`)
+- kubernetes version v1.13.3 (can be set by executing `minikube config set kubernetes-version v1.13.3`)

 Once you have minikube properly set up, and have successfully completed the [quick start](https://kubernetes.io/docs/setup/minikube/#quickstart), you can test your changes locally.
 All subsequent commands should be run from your root spark/ repo directory: